ThibArg/nuxeo-labs-baf-notification/README.md

 > `BulkStatus` is a stream record and must stay small and bounded, so the Bulk Action Framework intentionally does not keep per-document failure detail anywhere addressable by `commandId`.
 For stock actions (`setProperties`, `trash`, `reindex`, `deletion`, `removeProxy`, …) the only place failed document IDs land is `server.log`, with the `commandId` in MDC.
 There is no programmatic API to enumerate them after the fact.
 >
 > If you need the list, the only API-grade path is to author a custom BAF action whose computation collects failed document IDs and calls `status.setResult(Map.of("failedDocIds", List.of(...)))` before publishing the status.
 That map is round-tripped through the bulk codec, so a custom action can surface failure detail to listeners via `BulkStatus.getResult()` — but it requires owning the action.

+## How it Works

+The Nuxeo Bulk Action Framework (BAF) processes documents using stream-based computations.
+When a bulk command finishes (whether successfully or by being aborted), the framework does not fire any Nuxeo event.
+This means there is no built-in and simple way to reactively listen for bulk action completion.

+This plugin bridges that gap by consuming the `bulk/done` stream and firing a standard Nuxeo event, allowing any code to react to bulk action completion using the familiar `EventListener` pattern:

+1. The plugin registers a **stream computation** (`BulkActionDoneComputation`) that consumes the `bulk/done` stream
+2. The `bulk/done` stream already receives the final `BulkStatus` for every bulk command that completes or aborts — this is built into Nuxeo's `BulkStatusComputation`
+3. For each record on that stream, the computation decodes the `BulkStatus` and fires a synchronous **`bulkActionDone`** Nuxeo event via `EventService`
+4. By default the event is fired for **all** bulk actions (setProperties, csvExport, trash, reindex, or any custom action).
+You can restrict it to a specific subset by contributing to the `nuxeo.labs.baf.notification.service` extension point — see [Filtering Which Actions Trigger the Event](#filtering-which-actions-trigger-the-event).

 ## Filtering Which Actions Trigger the Event